iseeyou911/barm/README.md

 ```

 ### import file=^_path to file_^ [type=^_type_^] [if=^_condition statement_^]
-Importing content of one file to anather file.
+Importing content of one file to another file.

 ####attributes (order of attributes is important, but you can skip one or more optional attributes!)
 #####file